Will Still

+Born in Belgium to English parents, Still played youth and amateur football in Belgium before beginning coaching at the age of 17.
+In 2017, aged 24, he led Lierse in the Belgian First Division B, managing Beerschot in the same league four years later.
+He subsequently managed Reims and Lens in Ligue 1.
+He was appointed manager of Southampton in May 2025 but was dismissed from this role in November 2025.

 Early life

-Will Still was born on 14 October 1992 in Braine-l'Alleud, Belgium to English parents who left the United Kingdom two years earlier.
+William Still was born on 14 October 1992 in Braine-l'Alleud, Belgium to English parents, Jane (née Bagley) and Julian Richard Still, who left the United Kingdom two years earlier.
 His father worked for Shell.
 Still has two brothers, Nicolas and Edward, both also active in football.
+He holds dual Belgian and British citizenship.

 Growing up in the Walloon region, near Brussels, he went to a French language school and then learned Dutch by playing for Flemish football clubs.
-He went through Sint-Truiden and Mons youth teams, and finally played for Mons reserve team and amateur club Tempo Overijse, back then playing the Belgian Fourth Division.
+He went through Sint-Truiden and Mons youth teams, and finally played for Mons reserve team and amateur club Tempo Overijse, back then playing in the Belgian Fourth Division.

 Still has stated that playing the Football Manager and Championship Manager video game series helped him to decide to switch focus from playing at the age of 17, and move to England to start studying to become a coach at Myerscough College in Preston, Lancashire.

 Still is a fan of Premier League club West Ham United.

 Managerial career

 Early career

-Still started his career as assistant of the U14 manager of Preston North End.
-At that club he did an internship as part of his football studies at Myerscough College.
+Still started his career as assistant of the U14 manager of Preston North End, where he had an internship as part of his football studies at Myerscough College.
 In 2014, he became video analyst at Sint-Truiden, after successfully using a match analysis to convince manager Yannick Ferrera.
-In 2015, the team were promoted to the Belgian First Division A, but when Ferrera switched to Standard Liège, Still followed him.
+In 2015, the team were promoted to the Belgian First Division A, and when Ferrera switched to Standard Liège, Still followed him.
 That season, Standard Liège won the Belgian Cup, but in September 2016, both Ferrera and his assistants were sacked.